wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 46 A huge stone smote him upon the back, and two of his officers, (one of whom was the gallant Fraser,*) raised him up and led him forth from the field of murder ; the one on the one side, and the other on the other side.

+* Major Fraser, son of Donald Fraser of New-York.

-47 And as they led him away he turned his head around to his brave warriors, and said unto them, Go on: I will be with you soon !
+47 And as they led him away he turned his head around to his brave warriors, and said unto them, Go on : I will be with you soon !
 I am not slain.

 48 The magic of his words gave joy to their hearts ; for they loved him as they loved their own father.